technicat/TootSDK/FORK.md

 - Define common interfaces among objects
 - Random other conveniences.

-## HTTP
+## Account

-- For HTTP requests with no body, set content-type to nil and if no body, content-length to 0 (previously just for sharkey)
-- Removed extra setting of content-type to `application/json` (should happen appropriately when query is created)
+- `avatar` is optional to accomodate Mitra (when user hasn't selected an avatar)
+- `header` is optional to accomodate Pixelfed (sometimes stubbed, sometimes nil)
+- `postsCount` is optional to accomodate Firefish (nil in boosts)

 ## Instance